structure K-5 latin american studies

-The population reached its peak in the Late Classic (600-900 A.D.) and has been estimated at 2,500 inhabitants, and controlled an area containing some 50,000 people.
+The population reached its peak in the Late Classic (600-900 CE) and has been estimated at 2,500 inhabitants, and controlled an area containing some 50,000 people.
 Most of the structures at the site date to this era.
 The core area is comprised of three main groups of complexes situated around central plazas.
 There are two ball courts within the site.
 Numerous carved stelae and altars were found throughout the site.
-Unfortunately, many of the circular altars have been allowed to erode in the unforgiving tropical environment with the loss of valuable glyphic information.
+Unfortunately, many of the circular altars have been allowed to erode in the unforgiving tropical environment with the loss of valuable historical information.

 HOURS: Guided tours only